Exponentially accurate open quantum simulation via randomized dissipation with minimal ancilla: main results

 where $\mathcal{B}_{kl}$ is the CP map of the simplest dissipative operator defined as

-To derive the equality Eq.~\eqref{main:dynmapdecomp} satisfying Eq.~\eqref{main:c_norm}, it is crucial to find an \textit{exact} linear decomposition of $G'$ with type-(A, B) superoperators such that the norm of coefficients scales as $1+\mathcal{O}((t/r)^2)$~\footnote{Although we can naively decompose $G'$ as an asymmetric Pauli mixture up to the normalization factor $1+\mathcal{O}(t/r)$, this normalization factor is too large to achieve Eq.~\eqref{main:c_norm}. $1+\mathcal{O}(t/r)$ scaling naively provides an upper bound $e^{\|\mathcal{L} \|_{\rm pauli} t/r}$.}.
+Toward the equality Eq.~\eqref{main:dynmapdecomp} satisfying Eq.~\eqref{main:c_norm}, it is crucial to find an \textit{exact} linear decomposition of $G'$ with type-(A, B) superoperators such that the norm of coefficients scales as $1+\mathcal{O}((t/r)^2)$~\footnote{Although we can directly decompose $G'$ into an asymmetric Pauli mixture (type-(B) superoperators) up to the normalization factor $1+\mathcal{O}(t/r)$, this normalization factor is too large to achieve Eq.~\eqref{main:c_norm}.
+After the $r$-repetitions, this $1+\mathcal{O}(t/r)$ scaling naively provides an upper bound $e^{\|\mathcal{L} \|_{\rm pauli} t}$ instead of Eq.~\eqref{eq:c_norm_derivation}.}.
+Below, we provide such a decomposition for the dissipative process $S(\mathcal{B}_{kl})$ in Section~\ref{subsubsec:exactefficient_dissipation} and then describe how to simulate the resulting superoperators with quantum circuits in Section~\ref{subsubsec:lcs_main}.